 The physician assistant program recommends that all applicants participate in patient contact health care experiences.
 This may be obtained through employment, volunteering, and/or shadowing.
 Candidates are given preference based upon the total number of hours and the type of health care experience.
 Quality and quantity of hours will be used as admission criteria.
+The UF PA program does not provide, schedule, or set up any shadowing opportunities for applicants.
+Remember that, while shadowing, working, or witnessing patient care, as a prospective student/applicant, you are not in any way affiliated with the UF PA program and should not state there is any affiliation.

 Applicants should report the information with their required CASPA application.